sreedeepEK/sreedeepEK/README.md

 I like to train deep neural nets and building cool stuff.
- [Web](https://sreedeep.netlify.app/): Here you can see what I'm up to now.
+Here you can see what I'm up to now:   [Web](https://sreedeep.netlify.app/)